Ritzuushi/activities/README.md

 5. Load and read the documents from the collection in the `TweetPage` page
 6. Create a new data in the collection
 7. Delete an existing data in the collection
+8. Create a new Github repository named `activities`
+9. Push the changes to your repo